Skip to contents

 #> Run `show_notes(.Last.tune.result)` for more information.

-We see that, in the .notes column, the second item is not empty (it does not have zero rows).
+We see that, in the .notes column, the third item is not empty (it does not have zero rows).
 We can check that it indeed contains the error that we wanted:

 gam_results$.notes